samarthgohel8/assignment-data-tool/README.md

 # assignment-data-tool
-Tool to manage assignment data.
+Assignment data tool plugin to manage list of data and output those data with [adt_listing] shortcode